Skip to main content

 • graphics

-Overall, the graphics of the game are generally praised for their vibrant colors and appealing art style, with many reviewers highlighting the quality of the 2D visuals.
-While the music is considered decent but repetitive, some players noted a lack of customization options and found the graphics to be mediocre for the game's price point.
-Despite some minor bugs, the visual presentation contributes positively to the game's atmosphere and storytelling.
+The graphics of the game are generally praised for their vibrant colors and appealing art style, with many reviewers highlighting the quality of the 2D visuals.
+While the graphics are considered well-executed and enjoyable, some players note a lack of customization options and express disappointment over the overall quality relative to the game's price.
+The soundtrack, while decent, tends to become repetitive, but it complements the visuals effectively.

 • “Graphically, Star Story: The Horizon Escape is gorgeous, with vibrant colors and striking artwork.”